What is a Gerund Phrase- Definition and Function with Examples

 Here in this sentence, ‘drinking‘ is the -ing word followed by its object ‘tea‘ and a modifier ‘by the feeder.’

 Is it a gerund phrase?
 Again, replace with those words, i.e., What the baby truly loves is someone/something/this/that.
-Yes, it.
+Yes, it is.

-The following group of words contains an -ing word with modifiers, but it isn’t a because it doesn’t satisfy the gerund phrases rules.
+The following group of words contains an -ing word with modifiers, but it isn’t a gerund phrase because it doesn’t satisfy the gerund phrase rules.
 Also, if we replace this with a noun word, it doesn’t make any sense.

-Drinking alcoholic beverages, Saleem and Ali fell asleep.
+• Drinking alcoholic beverages, Salaam and Ali fell asleep.

 Leave a Comment